kanglin-chen/kanglin-chen.github.io/_pages/1_about.md

 My research focuses on spatial science and urban planning, with topics including hazard management and resilience, human mobility and transportation planning, and the built environment.
 <br />

 My research methods include spatial analysis, big data analytics, spatial statistics, remote sensing, and data mining.
-I am proficient in GIS software, Python, and R. I also have training in 3D geospatial techniques, qualitative methods and community-based approaches, and urban and landscape design.
+I am proficient in GIS software, Python, and R. I also have training in 3D geospatial techniques integrated with VR, qualitative methods and community-based approaches, and urban and landscape design.
 <br />

 Beyond research, I have participated in practical planning and tool‐development projects in environmental and transportation fields, collaborating with government agencies in both the U.S. and China.